|

 scorer in college who continues his amazing play in the Greek basketball

 league.
-Galis, considered Greece's Michael Jordan, burned the UNC
+Galis, considered Greece's Michael Jordan, scored 23 points against the Jordan led NCAA Champions UNC

 championship semi-finals Nikos Galis outscores Yugoslavian Drazen Petrovic